evillage/evillage-ios/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-11.2-blue.svg)](https://developer.apple.com/xcode)
 [![MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

-This is a proof of concept with a demo IOS application which uses our custom [library for notifications]() App is written in Swift, uses Firebase cloud messaging for notifications.
+This repository contains the Clang Mobile SDK with a demo IOS application which uses our custom [library for notifications]() App is written in Swift, uses Firebase cloud messaging for notifications.

 ### How to run the application ###